 Predators and Prey

 Some other ocean animals eat comb jellyfish, although they have to eat quite a few to get any sort of sustenance.
 Because jellyfish are mostly water, they don’t fill up predators quickly.
 Jellyfish often eat other jellyfish, and you can even see Ctenophora eating other Ctenophora.
 One study of comb jellyfish in the Baltic Sea found that they ate their young when they didn’t have other nutrients available in their environment.
-In fact, scientists believed that they reproduced intentionally for creating a source of food.
+In fact, scientists believed that they intentionally reproduced to create a source of food.

 All species of comb jellyfish eat other ocean animals, such as zooplankton, krill, fish larvae, and even other jellyfish.
 The species with tentacles use them to trap other creatures.
 But comb jellyfish do not sting like jellyfish that belong to the Cnidaria phylum.
 Instead, they capture their dinner with their tentacles, which have a sticky substance that physically sticks to their prey.